 Napa Valley Wine Academy offers several other online wine classes.
 Please see our list of top virtual wine classes in America.

-The Bureau keeps an up-to-date database of all recognized schools, but Napa Valley Wine Academy is not listed.
-The only school in California authorized to run wine programs is the Culinary Institute of America.
+The Bureau keeps an up-to-date database of all recognized schools, but Napa Valley Wine Academy is not yet listed.
+Currently, the only school in California authorized to run wine programs is the Culinary Institute of America.

 What is the highest wine certification?